Helping Kids with Hemiplegia CIMT Camp 2026

 Sign-Up Today!

-If you are interested in becoming a Student Volunteer, please complete the Student Volunteer Sign-Up Form Submit form by, May 1.
+If you would like to be a Student Volunteer, please complete the Student Volunteer Sign-Up Form Submit form by, May 1.